carlisia/website/content/thoughts/the role of intention in architecting MCP servers.md

 }
 ```

-If there is ONE THING that LLMs are terrible at is this: handling ambiguity.
-When an LLM encounters this tool, how will it know what to do with it?
-How would any request lead to this tool being selected?
+The difference:

+- **Clear**: LLMs know exactly when to use `search_documents` and what parameters to provide
+- **Vague**: LLMs must guess what "process" does, what "modes" exist, and what "data" format is expected

-> [!SUCCESS] Beyond this point, I will demonstrate how vague intention at ANY level hurts LLM usage on multiple fronts.
+> [!SUCCESS] Beyond this point, I will demonstrate how to use intention to define boundaries, enable composition, and guide evolution.

-## The impact of vague intention
+## The intention statement framework for agentic systems

-When developers encounter an unexpected behavior with a tool, we experiment, ask questions, read code, read the logs, read docs.
-I'm kidding!!!
-We never read the docs.

-When machines (you know, the regular kind) encounter unknown inputs, they follow their programming: retry, retry with different options, follow alternative logic paths, or fail gracefully with error codes.
-How deterministic of them.

-When LLMs encounter a vaguely described tool with seemingly ambiguous parameters, they... are unhelpful at best, harmful (and costly) at worst.
-They will either bypass the intended tool entirely, or misuse it, potentially burning through tokens and derailing the entire process.
-In the absence of clear directions, they won't ask for clarification.
-They won’t raise warnings.
-They will... _confidently guess_.

-The unintended impact from tools designed with vague intentions manifests differently based on the type of MCP client.

-#### When there are only humans in the loop

-- **Every interaction is a test of clarity:** if our tool isn't defined with clear, consistent, and authoritative signals, LLMs will struggle to distinguish it from others or use it correctly.

-- **Every inconsistency becomes noise:** ambiguous descriptions, overlapping functionality, or unclear parameters make it exponentially harder for LLMs to reliably select and use our tools.

-- **User patterns crystallize around what works:** when users find tool definitions that produce consistent results, they build workflows, share prompts, and create automations based on that specific formulation.

-- **Trust compounds or erodes with each interaction:** consistent tool behavior builds user confidence, while unpredictable results drive them to use competing tools.

-#### When MCP clients are agents

-- **Failure modes become silent degradation:** agents can't course-correct when tools behave unexpectedly; they just propagate errors downstream.

-  - Agents typically don't have robust error handling for tool selection failures
-  - They often make their "best guess" and continue rather than stopping

-- **Integration assumptions become permanent contracts:** some agent developers hard-code expectations about our tool behavior into their systems.

-  - When developers build agent systems that use our MCP tools, they encode assumptions
-  - These get embedded in prompts, workflows, and agent architectures
-  - Changing our tools breaks these hard-coded expectations
-  - This is especially true for production systems where changes require extensive testing

-- **Latency and token usage increase significantly:** unclear tools force agents to make multiple attempts or defensive calls, compounding costs.

-  - Unclear tools do cause agents to use more tokens in decision-making
-  - Agents might make multiple attempts with different tools

-- **There's no forgiveness for ambiguity:** agents interpret our tools literally, without the human ability to infer intent from context.

-  - Agents can't use context clues the way humans do
-  - They interpret descriptions literally
-  - Ambiguous parameter names or descriptions lead to consistent misuse

-The stakes should be clear: vague intentions lead directly to unpredictable outcomes.
-To avoid these pitfalls, we need to shift our mindset entirely.
-Rather than starting from features or implementation details, the strongest foundation for reliable MCP tools is a clear and explicit intention.

-## Start with intention, not features

 The beauty of MCP development is we can start with a single tool and grow from there.
 We don't need a 50-page specification.
-We just need one sentence:

-"I want to help [someone] do [something]"

-That's it.
-That's our v0.0.1 intention.

-Maybe it's:

-- "I want to help myself manage my todo lists better"
-- "I want to help my team debug production issues faster"
-- "I want to know if LLMs can help my code reviews"

-This is a hypothesis to test.
-But having this hypothesis, however rough, fundamentally improves how we experiment.

-> [!TIP] Note: The devil is in the precision.

-### The intention statement framework for agentic systems

-For an even greater level of precision in your intention, I suggest using [[the-intention-statement-framework-for-agentic-systems|The Intention Statement Framework for Agentic Systems]] to define it more completely, and before you write any code:
+For maximum precision in your intention, I suggest using [[the-intention-statement-framework-for-agentic-systems|The Intention Statement Framework for Agentic Systems]] to define it more completely, and before you write any code:

 ```markdown
 This MCP server helps [WHO] to [DO WHAT] with [WHAT CONSTRAINTS]